ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 The zombies and raid is a distraction for the baron stealing some artifacts from the castle

-Amulate in the shape of a black start on Diamond Fang neck.
+Ammulate in the shape of a black start on Diamond Fang neck.
 Gaxl Diamond Fang is his real name.
 It says "Draxl Diamond Fang, Lord of the Roads, 5th Seat of the Black Star Council"